edgio-docs/edgio-docs/src/guides/performance/cdn_as_code.md

 ## Request Handling {/*request-handling*/}

-The second argument to routes is a function that receives a `RouteHelper` and uses it to send a response.
-Using `RouteHelper` you can:
+The second argument to routes is a function that receives a `Features` type and uses it to send a response, such as:

 - Proxy a backend configured in `{{ CONFIG_FILE }}`
 - Serve a static file